-introduction 1
+Introduction 1

 Overview of Procedures for Expert Evidence 2

-The Duty of an Expert Witness 4
+The Duty of an Expert 4

-Nominating the Expert Witnesses 5
+Nominating the Expert 5

-Single Expert Witness 6
+Single Expert 6

-More than one expert witness in an area of expertise 7
+More than one expert in an area of expertise 7

 Meetings of Experts 8

 Purpose of meetings of experts 8

 How meetings of experts are conducted 8

-Communications with the parties and other expert witnesses 9
+Communications with the parties and other experts 9

-The Joint Expert Report 11
+The Joint Report 10

-Court Managed Expert Evidence (CMEE) 13
+Court Managed Expert Evidence (CMEE) 12

-The Decision to Direct a Matter to CMEE 13
+The Decision to Direct a Matter to CMEE 12

-The CMEE Convenor 14
+The CMEE Convenor 13

-The powers of the CMEE Convenor 14
+The powers of the CMEE Convenor 13

-Reports by the CMEE Convenor 15
+Reports by the CMEE Convenor 14

-CMEE Reports 15
+CMEE Reports 14

 Case Management Conferences 15

-Restriction on disclosure about Case Management Conferences 16
+Restriction on disclosure about Case Management Conferences 15

-The CMEE Convenor chairs the Meeting of Experts 17
+The CMEE Convenor chairs the Meeting of Experts 16

-Communications between expert witnesses and the parties or other expert witnesses 18
+Communications between expert witnesses and the parties or other expert witnesses 17

-Joint Expert Report 18
+Joint Report 17

-Restriction on disclosures about Meetings of Experts 19
+Restriction on disclosures about Meetings of Experts 18

-Concurrent Evidence 20
+Concurrent Evidence 19

-Setting the Agenda for a Concurrent Evidence Session
+Setting the Agenda for a Concurrent Evidence Session 19

-Overview of Procedure for a Concurrent Evidence Session 20
+Overview of Procedure for a Concurrent Evidence Session 19

-- 1. This Practice Direction - a) provides an overview of the procedures for expert evidence in the Land Court - b) explains the duties of expert witnesses and the parties who instruct them - c) outlines the Court's expectations of expert witnesses giving evidence in the Land Court - d) repeals and replaces Practice Directions 2 of 2017 and 3 of 2018 and the Guidelines for Expert Evidence in the Land Court. - 2.
-An expert witness is a person who would, if called as a witness at the hearing of a case, be qualified to give opinion evidence about an issue arising in the case.1 - 3.
-An expert witness assists the Court on matters of a technical and specialist nature by providing their objective and impartial opinion, drawing on their knowledge and experience.
-The Court expects expert witnesses to be independent and well informed, and to observe the limits of their expertise. - 4.
-A person who is: - a) a party to the case or - b) a person whose conduct is in issue in the case is not an expert witness even if they possess the relevant expertise.
+- 1. This Practice Direction - a) provides an overview of the procedures for expert evidence in the Land Court - b) explains the duties of experts and the parties who instruct them - c) outlines the Court's expectations of experts giving evidence in the Land Court - d) repeals and replaces Practice Directions 2 of 2017 and 3 of 2018 and the Guidelines for Expert Evidence in the Land Court. - 2.
+An expert is a person who would, if called as a witness in a proceeding, be qualified to give opinion evidence as an expert witness in relation to the issue. - 3.
+An expert assists the Court on matters of a technical and specialist nature by providing their objective and impartial opinion, drawing on their knowledge and experience.
+The Court expects experts to be independent, impartial, well informed, to observe the limits of their expertise, and to comply with the requirements of the Land Court Rules. - 4.
+A person who is: - a) a party to the case; or - b) a person whose conduct is in issue in the case;

+is not an expert even if they possess the relevant expertise.

-5. Notwithstanding paragraph 4, if a public entity is a party to the case, it may nominate a qualified person in its employ to be an expert witness, provided the nominee confirms they understand and will comply with their duty to the Court.
+5. Notwithstanding paragraph 4, if a public entity is a party to the case, it may nominate a qualified person in its employ to be an expert, provided the nominee confirms they understand and will comply with their duty to the Court.

-The Valuer-General may nominate a valuer in the State Valuation Service as their expert witness in a land valuation appeal.
+The Valuer-General may nominate a valuer in the State Valuation Service as their expert in a land valuation appeal.